-So you are looking for the best gaming monitor on a budget and don’t want to break the bank.
+So you are looking for the best cheap gaming monitor as your on a tight budget and don’t want to break the bank.
 Well, we have some absolutely perfect budget options for you.
 I actually own one of these bad boys for my gaming laptop.
 Oh, when we say best cheap display we mean below $200 (£150 for the UK), but prices do change daily so you are always best checking prices yourself.
 What is budget today might be super cheap tomorrow!

 The Acer R240HY is very popular with gamers for its IPS panel, super cheap price and overall gaming performance.
-The display is a 60Hz, 1080p monitor with an impressive 4ms response time.
+The display is a 60Hz, 1080p panel with an impressive 4ms response time.
 The connectivity options are great with HDMI, DVI and VGA all options.
 This screen also boasts a very nice thin bezel design.
 The Acer R240HY can usually be found for around $120 mark at most online shops.

-The BenQ GL2460HM is one of the most popular cheap gaming monitors on the market.
+The BenQ GL2460HM is one of the most popular cheap gaming options on the market.
 It boasts a 24-inch display, 1080p, 60Hz, 2ms response time and a TN panel.
 For gamers looking to get into semi-competitive PC gaming on the cheap then this screen is ideal.
-The screen also looks great given the low cost and can also be considered a thin bezel monitor.
+The panel also looks great given the low cost and can also be considered a thin bezel monitor.
 The BenQ GL2460HM can be found between $120 to $135 from most online sellers.

-With more powerful computers and gaming laptops comes more frames per second meaning the viability of a high Hz display comes into play.
-Games such as CS:GO, Battlefield Call of Duty and other fast pace games are perfect on the best 144Hz gaming monitor.
+With more powerful computers and gaming laptops come more frames per second meaning the viability of a high Hz display comes into play.
+Games such as CS:GO, Battlefield Call of Duty and other fast pace games are perfect on the best 144Hz monitor.
 If you are looking for a cheap or budget 144Hz monitor then you are in luck as some of the main brands have been releasing high-quality models with 144Hz refresh rate.